Admissions

 • Can I send you my child’s paperwork?

 • Please do not send us any paperwork regarding your child.
-We are only able to consider paperwork sent to us from Reading Borough Council as part of the formal application process.
+We are only able to consider paperwork sent to us from Local Authority SEND Teams as part of the formal admissions process.

 • How long is your waiting list?

-• We currently have a long waiting list.
-The length of time that a child would have to wait for a place depends on their age, their special educational needs, and the availability of a space on a suitable learning pathway.
-We are not able to specify an amount of time that an individual child would have to wait.
+• We do not hold a waiting list because places at The Avenue School are allocated according to need.
+The length of time that a child would have to 'wait' for a place depends on their age, their special educational needs, and the availability of a space on a suitable learning pathway.
+We are not able to specify timescales.

 • If my child is offered a place, what transition arrangements are made?